Complaints Procedure & Policy

 - If you are not satisfied with our response to your complaint you may contact us again and ask us to review our decision.
 The review will be undertaken by someone in the firm who has not been involved in your The review will ordinarily take place within 14 days.

-- In the interests of objectivity, should a complaint be made against James Saunders, another partner will be asked to deal with it instead of him, but otherwise applying this policy.
+- In the interests of objectivity, should a complaint be made against Nia Williams, another partner will be asked to deal with it instead of him, but otherwise applying this policy.

 - If you remain dissatisfied, or 8 weeks has passed since you first raised the complaint and you have not received a response, you have the right to refer matters to the legal ombudsman at: